 Annuities are purchased as part of a financial planning strategy, typically a Life Insurance policy, to ensure a steady stream of income for Surviving Family, Heirs or other beneficiaries after the annuitant's passing.

 Annuities can vary widely in terms of their features, fees, and payout options, but most often they offer a series of payments over time, rather than all at once, known as a Lump Sum.

-The payments can be made monthly, quarterly, annually, or at any other interval specified in the policy.
+Payments can be made monthly, quarterly, annually, or at any other interval specified in the policy.
 An annuity can even be structured to pay out for the remainder of a beneficiary's life.

-Though annuities can gain interest over time and pay more than a lump sum arrangement, they are subject to taxation, whereas lump sums are not.
+Though annuities can gain interest over time and pay more than a lump sum, annuities are subject to taxation, whereas lump sums are not.

-An annuity can be either immediate or deferred.
-An immediate annuity starts paying right after an event like a death, whereas a deferred annuity defers payments until a later date, and may accumulate value over time.
+An annuity also can be either immediate or deferred.
+An immediate annuity starts paying right after a death, whereas a deferred annuity defers payments until a later date, and may accumulate value over that time.

 Additional information about annuities includes but is not limited to:

 Purchase and Ownership: The deceased annuity holder will have typically purchased an annuity contract from a Life Insurance company or financial institution and pays them a series of premium payments to the keep the policy.

 Accumulation Phase: During the annuity's accumulation over time, the funds within the annuity contract grow on a tax-deferred basis.
 The funds may be invested in various ways, such as fixed interest investments or variable investment options, depending on the type of annuity chosen.